Arcadia Fund

-Since 2002, the fund has provided in excess of $910 million in projects around the world.
-According to the OECD, Arcadia Fund’s financing for 2019 development increased by 6% to US$55 million.
+Since 2002, the fund has provided more than $910 million in projects around the world.
+According to the OECD, the Arcadia Fund's financing for 2019 development increased by 6% to US$55 million.

 The foundation is controlled by its three trustees (Lisbet Rausing, Peter Baldwin and Johannes Burger) and its team of nine members.
 The fund also has an advisory board of seven members.